coledurham/spellcaster/README.md

 ## Spin Down

-To bring down the app and all resources and delete the image that was built use `make down-local-full`.
-If you want to retain api and db images between runs you can run `make down prune`.
+To bring down the app and all resources use `make down prune`.
+Docker images will not be deleted.

-## Run Webpack

-To manually run webpack in the container in watch mode use `make run-webpack`.
-Normally this is not necessary as `make build-local-full` runs the webpack command by default.

 ## Local Startup